 Fabrizio Ferraro is Professor of Strategic Management at IESE Business School.
-He holds a PhD in Management from Stanford University.
-His current research explores the emergence of responsible investing in the financial sector, aiming to understand the dynamics of different investment practices, and the organizational implications of this shift for asset owners and asset managers.
+He received his PhD in Management from Stanford University.
+His current research explores the emergence of responsible and impact investing in the financial sector.

-Previously he has studied the institutionalization of the Global Reporting Initiative and his work has been published in the Academy of Management Review, Academy of Management Journal, Organization Science, and Organization Studies, among others.
+Previously he studied the institutionalization of the Global Reporting Initiative (GRI), the robust action strategies to tackle grand challenges and the role of economics language in organizing.
+His work has been published in Administrative Science Quarterly, Academy of Management Review, Academy of Management Journal, Organization Science, and Organization Studies, among others.

-He received the 2005 IESE Prize for Excellence in Research and the 2006 Best Paper Award from the Academy of Management Review.
-His research on responsible investing has been supported by a five-year grant (2011-2015) of the European Research Council.
-He serves or has served as a member of the editorial board of Academy of Management Review and Academy of Management Discovery, and European Management Review.
+He received the 2005 IESE Prize for Excellence in Research, the 2006 Best Paper Award from the Academy of Management Review, and the 2017 Roland Calori Price for the Best Paper published in Organization Studies.
+His research on responsible investing in the main financial markets has been supported by a five-year grant (2011-2015) of the European Research Council.
+He serves or has served as a member of the editorial board of Academy of Management Review, Academy of Management Discovery, and European Management Review.

-At IESE he teaches classes for MBAs and Executives on strategic decision making, strategy execution, and power.
-He also taught executive programs and/or consulted for firms such as ENEL, Oracle, Banco Santander, Henkel, Nestlé, Puig, Lavazza, and Gonzalez-Byass.
+He also taught executive programs and/or consulted for firms such as Shiseido, Swire, Abertis, Telefonica, ENEL, Oracle, Banco Santander, Henkel, Nestlé, Puig, Lavazza, and Gonzalez-Byass.

 “Creating Common Ground: A Communicative Action Model of Dialogue in Shareholder Engagement” received the FIR-PRI Finance & Sustainability Awards 2019 for Best Research Article.